For undeadly Dracula films with some bite…

 This film is also based in the 19th century, and it tells of Dracula meeting Mina and her friend Lucy but with comic moments involving mind control and hypnosis to avoid Van Helsing (Mel Brooks)’s vampire traps, however as in the previous film Dracula hopes to make Mina his bride forever…

-This is my entry for Characters in Costume blogathon run by Christina Wehner and the Into the Writerlea blogs.
-Other reviews with these casts include Stephanie Beacham in Dynasty (with George Hamilton), and The Colbys.
-The Naked Gun Films stars Leslie Nielson.
-Keanu Reeves stars in the John Wick trilogy, Point Break, The Lake House and more.
-Winona Ryder stars in Destination Wedding (with Keanu Reeves) and in Stranger Things.
-Anthony Hopkins stars in International Velvet., Westworld and Hitchcock.
-Susan Saint James stars in McMillan and Wife.
+This is my entry for the Characters in Costume blogathon run by Christina Wehner and the Into the Writerlea blogs.
+Other reviews with these casts include Stephanie Beacham in The Ballad of Tam Lin / The Devil’s Widow, Dynasty and The Colbys.
+The Naked Gun Films and The Poseidon Adventure star Leslie Nielson.
+Keanu Reeves stars in The Devil’s Advocate, Point Break and more.
+Winona Ryder stars in Destination Wedding and in Stranger Things.
+Anthony Hopkins stars in International Velvet, Westworld and Hitchcock.
+Susan Saint James in McMillan and Wife.
+Gary Oldman in Leon.
+Peter Cushing in Asylum and Caroline Munro in I Don’t Want to Be Born.
+Christopher Lee stars in My Darlin Husband’s The Man with the Golden Gun and The Devil Rides Out.